gobwas/hashring/README.md

 The key points of the package:
 1) Efficient concurrent read operations
-2) Correct handling of write operations (order of insertions on different processes doesn't matter; hash collisions are handled properly).
+2) Correct handling of write operations (order of insertions on different processes doesn't matter; hash collisions are handled carefully).

 # Installation